Topological modularity of Monstrous Moonshine: Introduction and summary

 We consider theories slightly more general than bosonic (non-spin) holomorphic CFTs, by allowing their tensor product with the fermionic (spin) invertible field theory $(-1)^\text{Arf}$, which arises as the low energy limit of the Kitaev chain \cite{Kitaev:2000nmw}.\footnote{ An invertible field theory as introduced by Freed \cite{Freed:2014eja} is a topological quantum field theory with a unique vacuum.
 The characterization of the Arf invariant as a mod 2 index was given by Atiyah \cite{atiyah1971riemann}. } By a slight abuse of language, we sometimes refer to the theory $(-1)^\text{Arf}$ simply as the Kitaev chain.
-For us, the relevant fact about $(-1)^\text{Arf}$ is that the torus partition functions of $\tilde\T \equiv (-1)^\text{Arf} \otimes \T$ with even and odd spin structures are related to those of $\T$ by \ie Z_\text{even}[\tilde\T] = Z[\T], \quad Z_\text{odd}[\tilde\T] = Z_\text{ell}[\tilde\T] = -Z[\T], \fe where $Z_\text{ell}$ denotes the elliptic genus.
-The divisibility property \eqref{Divisibility} with $Z(\tau)$ replaced by $Z_\text{ell}(\tau)$ holds true for $c = 24n$ fermionic holomorphic CFTs, according to Stolz-Teichner \cite{Segal,ST1,ST2}.
+As a vertex operator superalgebra, the Neveu--Schwarz sector of $\tilde\T$ is isomorphic to $\T$ with purely bosonic (even) grading, and the Ramond sector (canonically twisted module) is isomorphic to $\T$ with purely fermionic (odd) grading.
+For us, the relevant fact about $(-1)^\text{Arf}$ is that the torus partition functions of $\tilde\T := (-1)^\text{Arf} \otimes \T$ with even and odd spin structures are related to those of $\T$ by \ie Z_\text{even}[\tilde\T] = Z[\T], \quad Z_\text{odd}[\tilde\T] = Z_\text{ell}[\tilde\T] = -Z[\T], \fe where $Z_\text{ell}$ denotes the elliptic genus.
+The divisibility property \eqref{Divisibility} with $Z(\tau)$ replaced by $Z_\text{ell}(\tau)$ holds true for $c = 24n$ fermionic holomorphic CFTs, according to Stolz--Teichner \cite{Segal,ST1,ST2}.

 Allowing tensor products with $(-1)^\text{Arf}$ serves two purposes: \begin{enumerate} \item Since the divisibility property \eqref{Divisibility} holds true for theories with multiple vacua, we can realize partition functions $Z(\tau) = J(\tau) + 12\ell$ for any $\ell \in \bZ$ by considering direct sums of tensor products of Schellekens' theories \cite{Schellekens:1992db} with $(-1)^\text{Arf}$.
 For instance, $\ell = -1$ can be realized by $\Sch^2 \oplus \Sch^3 \oplus [ \Sch^6 \otimes (-1)^\text{Arf} ]$.
 Hence, by not demanding a unique vacuum, we could consider $c = 24$ partition functions with general $\ell \in \bZ$ in our orbifold constructions. \item It has been long noted that the DMVV formula \cite{Dijkgraaf:1996xw} applied to the Monster CFT \cite{frenkel1984natural,frenkel1988vertex} is related by an \emph{inversion} to the twisted denominator formula \cite{norton1984more,borcherds1992monstrous}.
 Now, \emph{without inversion}, an alternative interpretation of the denominator formula is that it is the second-quantized elliptic genera of the tensor product of Monster with $(-1)^\text{Arf}$.\footnote{ The twisted denominator formula \cite{norton1984more,borcherds1992monstrous} without inversion also figured in the work by Carnahan \cite{Carnahan:2009mjm}. } \end{enumerate}